 How to test resistance using analog multimeters

-- First of all check batteries of your analog multimeter, if they are weak replace them before tests.
+- First of all check the batteries of your analog multimeter, if they are weak replace them before tests.

 - You’ll find a knob named ADJ with the sign of zero ohm, it is used to adjust meter to zero ohms.
 Use this while shorting both leads of meter.